catseye/Robin/doc/Reactor.md

     happened;
 *   An arbitrary value called the _event payload_ containing more data about the event, in a format specific to that kind of event; and
 *   The current state of the reactor.
-(This will be the initial state if the transducer has never before been evaluated.)
+(This value is undefined if the transducer has never before been evaluated.)

 Given these things, the transducer is expected to evaluate to a list where the